Elliptic Littlewood identities: Quadratic transformations

 The corresponding vanishing conjecture states that

 vanishes unless $\blambda=(1,2)\bmu$, when it equals

+The Koornwinder-type limit $p\to 0$ is again a vanishing integral of \cite{vanish} (the dual of Theorem 4.10 op.~cit.), together with a conjecture for the nonzero values.

-The next simplest case is the dual of Conjecture \ref{conj:vanmt}.
+The next simplest case is the dual of Conjecture~\ref{conj:vanmt}.
 Here we find that the integral on the left-hand side is half the dimension of that on the right-hand side, which is thus necessarily even.
-This constraint can be avoided, however, by observing that the corresponding integral of Cauchy-type interpolation functions can again be expressed as such an integral, even when the dimension is apparently a half-integer.
+This constraint can be avoided, however, by observing that the corresponding integral of Cauchy-type interpolation functions, when analytically continued in $T=t^{2n}$, then specialized to $T=t^{2n+1}$ can still be expressed as an integral.
 One thus obtains the following conjecture.